antaalt/antaalt.github.io/_drafts/2024-03-21-from-native-to-wasm-in-rust.md

 /// You can add more callbacks like this if you want to call in to your code.
 #[cfg(target_arch = "wasm32")]
 #[wasm_bindgen(start)]
-pub fn start() {
+pub async fn start() -> Result<(), JsValue> {
     use std::panic;
     // Here we ensure console_log is working console_log::init_with_level(log::Level::Debug).expect("could not initialize logger");
     // Here we ensure panic will send log to the web console panic::set_hook(Box::new(console_error_panic_hook::hook));
-    // Here we run a rust feature on the current thread.
-WGPU has some async creation function,
+    // Here we run our async application app::run().await;

-    // so you will have to make function async as you can't block wasm_bindgen_futures::spawn_local(async move {
-        run_your_app_async().await;
-    });
+    Ok(())
 }
 ```

 Once you made your entry point correctly, you will be able to build your project.
 Note that there is many way to setup this, here we simply execute our whole app within the start that is called when loading the web assembly file in the browser, but we could retrieve an object and handle our application lifecycle from javascript instead.
-There are many resources on this topic on the web, feel free to look for this.
+There are many resources on this topic on the web.

+Note that the function is async.
+You cannot use library such as pollster because the browser need to use its own async executor.

 # Building the project